Radio network

 I’m scared of new technology

-A radio is hardly new technology—they were used in World War II.
+An analog radio is hardly new technology—they were used in World War II.
 It’s old proven technology.
 There are a number of people, already on the network, in their 70s and everyone is doing just fine.
+Currently we are looking into digital radio's with a sim-card and country wide coverage.

 How does this assist pro-active crime prevention?